Pyometra in dogs.

-Following on from our previous Holidays4Dogs article about the behaviour of bitches in season, we look this time at the condition affecting female dogs called Pyometra.
+Following on from our previous Holidays4Dogs article about the canine heat cycle, we look at the condition affecting female dogs called Pyometra.

 The signs of this condition very much depend on whether the cervix remains open, or closed.
 If the cervix remains open, fluid (pus) will drain from the uterus and may be seen collecting on the dog’s fur.